felix-zenk/onboardapis/README.md

 You can read more information about available attributes in the ``onboardapis.train.Train`` and ``onboardapis.mixins`` documentation and the respective train's documentation.

-> **Note**: As you may have noticed by now, the package always returns `datetime` or `timedelta` objects for time based values
+> **Note**: As you may have noticed by now, the package always returns `datetime` or `timedelta` objects for time-based values
 > and other values like distances, velocity, etc. in SI units,
 > so you have to convert to other units if you want to use values different from the SI units.
 > For convenience the ``onboardapis.units`` module provides functions to convert between units.
 >
-> The name of a conversion function is the unit which will be the result of the conversion.
+> The name of a conversion function is the unit that will be the result of the conversion.
 > Different units can be passed to a conversion function as keywords.
 > Keywords can be combined to return the sum of the input units.